-Yet still I hear students in my classes and seminars tell me, “But my supplier said all I need is…”
+Yet still, I hear students in my classes and seminars tell me, “But my supplier said all I need is…”

-There are many knowledgeable suppliers, but unfortunately there are also suppliers who have never pulled a squeegee and simply learned the business from overhearing other sales reps.
+There are many knowledgeable suppliers, but unfortunately, there are also suppliers who have never pulled a squeegee and simply learned the business from overhearing other sales reps.
 The task is upon you, the printer, to be an educated buyer.

 For my average spot color images, my basic mesh is a 156.
-I use 230 white and 305 color screens for simulated process.
+I use 230 white and 305 color screens for a simulated process.
 When I print puffs and plastisol transfers I use 87 mesh.
 Specialty inks… I use what the ink supplier recommends such as 196 for suedes, and 40 for glitter.

 It doesn’t have to be complicated.
 Your ink manufacturer will recommend a mesh count for the types of ink they sell.
-Follow those recommendations and you’ll be much more successful.
+Follow these recommendations and you’ll be much more successful.
 It is screen printing after all, so the screen is the critical component.
 I believe that getting the screen right – mesh and tension – is 90% of the job.